jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 I can't stress this enough though, almost everything related to Application Development can be done via TDD.
 As much as possible, irrespective of the structure of your application, extract your business logic into pure functions and TDD the heck out of it.
 You'll thank yourself later.

-## Wait, what does "Produced By TDD" even mean?
-Your examples are a bit weird
+## Your examples are a bit weird, how do you do TDD?

 That's a great question, this is something like [Wittgenstein's Beetle](https://medium.com/@fagnerbrack/wittgenstein-s-beetle-in-software-engineering-dcea89a5db92) where everyone has a thing in their box called a beetle and can only see their own box's contents.
 So then people might say "TDD is good" or "TDD is bad" and be talking about entirely different things.
 Here's what I mean when I'm talking about TDD: